 - It is used to ease too much gas in the GI (gastrointestinal) tract.

-- Place oral strip on your tongue and let melt.
+- Have your child place oral strip on the tongue and let dissolve.

 All liquid products:

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.

 - This drug may be put right in the mouth toward the cheek or mixed with formula, water, or other liquid.

 - If your child takes this drug on a regular basis, give a missed dose as soon as you think about it.

 - If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.